 As a 14-year-old, that was the best day of my life up to that point.
 It sounds silly, but to have the player that you idolized traded to your team was amazing.

 The 1998 season ended up being one of the most memorable in history with McGwire and Sammy Sosa of the Chicago Cubs dueling it out to break one of the most prolific records in all of sports- Roger Maris’ home run record of 61 set in 1961.

 Along the way, I had collected hundreds of Mark McGwire baseball cards and other memorabilia.
-I had every Starting Lineup (basically an action figure) of McGwire from 1988 until his retirement.
+I had every Starting Lineup (action figure) of McGwire from 1988 until his retirement.
 After he broke the home run record, he was thought to be a lock for the Hall of Fame.